You’re Not Alone! - Emergency Response Planning For Rail Incidents Involving Flammable Liquids

 - The approximate time to respond.

-An Emergency Response Assistance Plan (ERAP) is required by certain persons such as manufacturers, producers or distributors in accordance with the Transport of Dangerous Goods Regulations.
+An Emergency Response Assistance Plan (ERAP) is required by certain persons such as manufacturers, producers or distributors of dangerous goods in accordance with the Transport of Dangerous Goods Regulations.
 Dangerous goods subject to an ERAP are considered a greater risk for harm and require technical expertise and specialized equipment not normally held by firefighting services.
 Transport Canada approves ERAP that are deemed effective for the response to incidents involving particular dangerous goods.